codingo/NoSQLMap/README.md

 4. Set HTTP Request Method (GET/POST)-Set the request method to a GET or POST; Presently only GET is implemented but working on implementing POST requests exported from Burp.
 5. Set my local Mongo/Shell IP-Set this option if attacking a MongoDB instance directly to the IP of a target Mongo installation to clone victim databases to or open Meterpreter shells to.
 6. Set shell listener port-If opening Meterpreter shells, specify the port.
+7. Load options file-Load a previously saved set of settings for 1-6.
+8. Save options file-Save settings 1-6 for future use.
-7. Back to main menu.
+9. Back to main menu-Use this once the options are set to start your attacks.
 ```

 Once options are set head back to the main menu and select DB access attacks or web app attacks as appropriate.
-Send emails to tcstool@gmail.com or find me on Twitter [@tcstoolHax0r](https://twitter.com/tcstoolHax0r) if you have any questions or suggestions.
+The rest of the tool is "wizard" based and fairl self explanatory, but send emails to nosqlmap@gmail.com or find me on Twitter [@tcstoolHax0r](https://twitter.com/tcstoolHax0r) if you have any questions or suggestions.